irakligeek/Complete-AI/README.md

-This is simple chat completion app created by NextJS utilizing Open AI API
+This is a simple chat completion app created by NextJS utilizing Open AI API.

+You must add your own Open AI API key in the `.env` file to run the app.
+The key name must be OPEN_AI_KEY.

 ## Getting Started